LeoTsui/CS259D_Notes_HW/notes/AnomalyDetection_ECM.2004.md

             * Bayesian network indicates the direction of causality between the corresponding variables
             * Topology must be predefined
         * Hidden Markov Model (HMM)
             * Hard to build an adequate topology

+## Insight and Goal

 * Assumption
     * The dynamic behavior of a user appearing in a sequence can be captured by correlating not only connected events but also events that are not adjacent to each other while appearing within a certain distance (non-connected events)
 * ECM, Eigen co-occurrence matrices
     * Inspired by the Eigenface technique
-    * Three main components:
+    * Three main components
-        * modeling of the dynamic features of a sequence
+        * Modeling of the dynamic features of a sequence
-        * extraction of the principal features of the resulting model
+        * Extraction of the principal features of the resulting model
-        * automatic construction of a layered network from the extracted principal features
+        * Automatic construction of a layered network from the extracted principal features

-## Goal
-* Eigen co-occurrence matrix (ECM)
+## Eigen co-occurrence matrix (ECM)
-* For dynamic user behavior

-## Algorithm

 * Handwritten Notes :)